catch-img

 Racial harassment is discrimination or harassment against a person's race or nationality.

 Although not officially defined as harassment, the term has become more commonly heard due to the increasing number of foreigners in Japan.
+For example:

 • They say discriminatory things like, "You can't do it because you are a person from XX(country or area)."